suinleelab/AIControl.jl/README.md

 - bedtools: for converting a bam file back to a fastq file (OPTIONAL for Step 3.1)

 ### 1a.
 Installing Julia 1.0 for a Linux machine
-The commands below will install julia 1.0.3 on a linux machine.
+The terminal commands below will install julia 1.0.3 on a linux machine.
 Please change the url accordingly.
-You can also download julia [here](https://julialang.org/downloads/). **We highly recommend avoiding the conda version of julia** as it currently known to have a problem locating libLLVM.so in many environments.
+You can also download julia [here](https://julialang.org/downloads/). **[CAUTION:]** We highly recommend avoiding the conda version of julia as it currently known to have a problem locating libLLVM.so in many environments.
 ```
 cd
 wget https://julialang-s3.julialang.org/bin/linux/x64/1.0/julia-1.0.3-linux-x86_64.tar.gz